Taylor, Alabama

 Taylor is a town in Geneva and Houston counties in the U.S. state of Alabama.
 Taylor was first settled in the 1870s, named after an early family that helped secure the first post office.
 It was not incorporated until almost a century later in June 1967.
 It is part of the Dothan, Alabama Metropolitan Statistical Area.
-At the 2010 census the population was 2,375, up from 1,898 in 2000.
+As of the 2020 census, Taylor had a population of 2,262.

 Geography

-Taylor is located in western Houston County at (31.168331, -85.468016).
+Taylor is located in western Houston County.
 A rural portion of the town extends west into Geneva County.
 Taylor is bordered to the northeast by Dothan, to the southeast by Rehobeth, and to the southwest by Malvern.
 Alabama State Route 52 (Hartford Highway) passes through the northern part of Taylor, leading northeast 6 mi to the center of Dothan and southwest 9 mi to Slocomb.

 According to the U.S. Census Bureau, Taylor has a total area of 19.4 km2, of which 19.1 sqkm is land and 0.2 km2, or 1.09%, is water.